Using Perplexity for Deep OSINT Research

 Output

-Complete competitive profile with all sources linked for due diligence verification.
+A complete competitive profile with every source linked for due diligence verification.

 Scenario

 A geopolitical analyst sees conflicting reports about a developing situation.
-They need to quickly establish facts and identify credible sources.
+They need to establish the facts quickly and identify reliable sources.

 Perplexity Workflow

 Query 2: "Which sources are reporting this?
-Any misinformation?
+Is there disinformation?"

-Result: Direct quotes with citations to official channels
+Result: Direct quotes with references to official channels

 Query 4: "Credible analysis/expert commentary?"